 According to Adobe Digital Insights, US shoppers spent a record $5 billion on Black Friday and $6.59 billion overall in 2017 – an almost 17% jump in both stats from 2016.
 The top-selling products were Nintendo Switch, Hatchimals, Chromecast, and Roku.

 And Black Friday social media was where the conversation went down.
 There was a massive spike in “Black Friday” mentions on November 24, 2017 and over 260,000 “Cyber Monday” mentions on the actual day.
 There were more mentions on Facebook than on any other platform.

 This is further proof that brands should use social listening to better understand what their audiences are interested in and build more engaging campaigns during the holiday shopping season.

-With that in mind, let’s look at standout Black Friday marketing concepts that rocked social media over the years.
+With that in mind, let’s look at standout Black Friday social media marketing concepts that rocked social over the years.

 Since Facebook launched its Live feature in 2016, broadcasts on the network have collectively racked up more than 2 billion views.
 The site also revealed that Facebook Live videos generate 3x longer watch times and 6x as many interactions as non-live videos.